Mendoza, Argentina

 Socializing is a way of life in Argentina so make sure your overall budget allows and includes this.
 People in this part of the world adore going out, and, should you decide to live here among them, this will become part of your lifestyle, too.

 The good news is that entertainment is affordable and accessible.
-A couple can live comfortably in Mendoza for less than 12,938 Argentine pesos per month.
+One person can live comfortably here for less than 12,938 Argentine pesos per month.

 Mendoza, Argentina, is not only lively and bustling but also livable.
-Cycling is a preferred means of transportation.
+For instance, cycling is a preferred means of transportation.
 Vuelta Ciclistica de Mendoza is a primary road for cyclists.

 An earthquake devastated the city in 1861, and, when the Argentines rebuilt it, they did it right.